Complete Deterministic Dynamics and Spectral Decomposition of the Linear Ensemble Kalman Inversion: Ensemble and residual spreads of naive EKI for clean data

-In this section we study the ensemble and residual spreads (defined in \labelcref{eq:ensemble_spread,eq:residual_spread}) of the deterministic EKI \labelcref{eq:enkf_stoch} with $\Sigma=0$.
-For this we utilize the system \labelcref{eq:ODE_cov_emp,eq:ODE_mean_emp} which describes the evolution of the empirical covariance $C(t)$ and mean $m(t)$, see \cref{thm:deterministic_EKI}.
+In this section we study the ensemble and residual spreads (defined in \labelcref{eq:ensemble_spread,eq:residual_spread}) of the {naive} EKI \labelcref{eq:enkf_stoch} with $\Sigma=0$. {For this we utilize the system \labelcref{eq:ODE_cov_emp,eq:ODE_mean_emp} which describes the evolution of the {sample} covariance $C(t)$ and mean $m(t)$, see \cref{thm:deterministic_EKI}.}

-\subsection{Convergence of the Spreads}
+\subsection{Convergence of the spreads}

-For convenience we repeat the definition of deviations $e^j$, residuals $r^j$, and residual mean $r$, given by
+{For convenience we repeat the definition of deviations $e^j$, residuals $r^j$, and residual mean $r$, given by